 There are a lot of technology tools available for telehealth.
 While the most widely used one during the COVID-19 pandemic was video conferencing, telehealth also includes remote patient monitoring, technology to transmit radiology images, and more.

 Depending on what you plan to do, you’ll need to evaluate the different types of tools available.
-Make sure they comply with the Health Insurance Portability and Accountability Act (HIPAA) to protect your patients’ information.
+Make sure they offer the Health Insurance Portability and Accountability Act (HIPAA) options to protect your patients’ information.

 Have a backup plan

 While technology today is pretty solid, there’s always a chance it won’t work.
 Your internet connection could go out, or your patients’ data could be lost if your cloud storage provider isn’t secure.
 Take into account all sorts of technology scenarios and plan for them appropriately.

 For example, if you lose power in your location, you won’t be able to conduct telemedicine sessions from a computer because your router will probably be offline.
 You should know what kind of backup you have — like an emergency power supply or a mobile device that will let you connect.

 Unfortunately, people can be the weakest link in a plan even if you have the strongest strategies in place.
 When it comes to education, too much is never enough, especially when you’re handling patient data.
 Teach your staff telehealth best practices for patient data collection and storage — as well as HIPAA-friendly practices when they have to share that information with other providers.

 Your patients will also need to learn how to use the telehealth technology you roll out, particularly if you send them home with remote monitoring systems.
 For example, they’ll need to know how to adjust their blood pressure cuffs or use their blood sugar monitors and upload the data to your EHR.